 Highlights on some of the satellites launched from Vandenberg AFB:

-A government satellite, Icesat-2 is operated by National Aeronautics and Space Administration (NASA) of USA for the purpose of earth science (Laser Imaging).
+Operated by National Aeronautics and Space Administration (NASA) of USA, Icesat-2 is a government satellite launched for the purpose of earth science (Laser Imaging).

 Designed with an operational lifetime of 3 years, Icesat-2 has a launch mass of 1,515 kg and navigates with the COSPAR ID 2018-070A and NORAD ID 43613.

-Taking 94 minutes to orbit the Earth, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 455km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 468km.
-The eccentricity of the orbit is 9.51E-04 and it orbits at an inclination of 93 degrees to the equatorial plane of the Earth.
+With an orbital eccentricity of 9.51E-04, the satellite's perigee, which is the point of the orbit closest to the Earth's center of mass, is 455km while its apogee, which is the point of the orbit farthest from the Earth's center of mass, is 468km.
+It takes 94 minutes to orbit the Earth at an inclination of 93 degrees to the equatorial plane of the Earth.

 Delivered via Delta 2 (launch vehicle) from Vandenberg AFB, it was launched into space on 15 September 2018 and orbits the Earth as a polar LEO satellite.
 ELFIN-A was constructed by University of California (USA).